ElikBelik77/ctfs-writeups/offshift/babyheap/readme.md

 Well this function indeed frees a chunk but doesn't set the ```heap_buf``` at that index to ```0```, giving us use after free.

 2. The libc version of the challenge is 2.27 so we have some freedom doing common heap exploits since this isn't libc >= 2.29.
-In particular, we will use unsorted bin libc leak and tcahce dup and tcache poisoning for our advantage.
+In particular, we will use unsorted bin libc leak, tcahce dup and tcache poisoning for our advantage.
 ## Our convenience functions:
 ```python
 def alloc(index, size, content):